adrienduque/IQ_circuit_solver/README.md

 ## Algorithm Explanation

-First, I suggest reading the game rules in the booklet if you didn't have already, I will assume them as **knew** from now on.
+First, I suggest reading the game rules in the booklet if you have not already, I will assume them as **knew** from now on.
 (game rules can be found [here](https://www.smartgames.eu/uk/one-player-games/iq-circuit#downloads) too).

 We can summarize this algorithm by describing it as a **"brute force algorithm with backtracking"**.
 The main idea is to test every possibility to find the correct one, but in a particular order so that it tests the less possibilities as possible (this is where the backtracking plays an important role).